amjahromizadeh/Ferritin-Delirium-/README.md

 # Ferritin–Delirium Genomic Analyses

 Code and scripts for the integrative genomic study of serum ferritin and delirium risk, including  two-sample Mendelian randomization, SMR/HEIDI, colocalisation, and SuSiE-based fine-mapping.
+Supplementary results are available at: https://amjahromizadeh.github.io/Ferritin-Delirium/

 ## 1. Study overview